-Conviction for accessory after the fact or solicitation to commit a firearm offense should not be considered a firearms offense.
+Conviction for accessory after the fact is not a firearms offense.
 See §48.34.
 Some relief from removal is available to qualified persons despite being deportable under the firearms ground.
 A person who could immigrate through a relative's or employer's visa petition is still eligible to apply for an adjustment of status or, possibly, immigration through consular processing.
 In re Gabryelsky (BIA 1993) Int Dec 3213; In re Rainford (BIA 1992) Int Dec 3191.

 For removal proceedings filed on or after April 1, 1997, the immigration court has discretionary power to grant cancellation of removal to permanent residents under 8 USC §1229b if the conditions are met.
 See §48.55.
 Cancellation is barred if there is an aggravated felony conviction.
+Deportability on the firearms ground does not "stop the clock" for purposes of establishing residency for cancellation.
 For more information on firearms convictions and strategies, see Brady, California Criminal Law and Immigration §§6.1, 9.18, 11.10 (2002).